 I am sharing my weekend itinerary with you all so that next time if you have a long weekend or not, you can still manage to relax and unwind in Goa.

 We flew from Bangalore to Goa on a Friday night and went straight to our hotel in Panaji.
 Why we chose Panaji over Baga beach to stay is a story of another day.

-- Start your day with a self-guided tour of the Fontianhas in Panaji or head out early morning to Dr Salim Ali bird sanctuary in Chorão Island.
-You can do a boat ride amidst the mangroves and catch glimpse of various birds nestling their.
+- Start your day with a self-guided tour of the Fontianhas in Panaji or head out early morning to Dr. Salim Ali bird sanctuary in Chorão Island.
+You can do a boat ride amidst the mangroves and catch glimpse of various birds nestling theirs.